trek-view/basecamp/_posts/2021-09-24-reverse-engineering-gopro-360-file-format-part-3.md

 The outer squares are 32 px wider (1376-1344).
 And measure 688 pixels to the stitch line.

-Using [imagemagick](https://imagemagick.org/script/index.php) I decided to break the two tracks into the 6 squares used to take a closer look.
+Using [imagemagick](https://imagemagick.org/script/index.php) I decided to break the two tracks into the 6 cubefaces used to take a closer look.

 **Track 0:**